EthaiStudios/personal-site-main/content/posts/welcome-to-the-site.md

 Through the blog section of this site, I'll be posting regular updates about the projects I'm working on, both academic and personal, as well as reflecting on completed work.
 As I navigate my studies and explore different areas of computer science, I hope to give you insight into what I'm learning and the exciting challenges I'm tackling.

 Whether you're a fellow student, potential collaborator, or just curious about my work, I'd love to connect and hear from you.
-Feel free to drop me an email at `<a href="mailto:Ethan.Allen@visuae.uk">Ethan.Allen@visuae.uk</a>`
+Feel free to drop me an email at `mailto:Ethan.Allen@visuae.uk`,

 Looking forward to sharing this journey!